codewars/docs/content/languages/python/authoring/index.md

 ### Random utilities

-Python has a rich [random library](https://docs.python.org/3.8/library/random.html), which can be used to easily generate random integers in requested ranges, generate floating point numbers, or sample and shuffle collections.
+Python has a rich [random library](https://docs.python.org/3.8/library/random.html), which can be used to easily generate random integers in requested ranges, generate floating-point numbers, or sample and shuffle collections.
 Functions available there allow for very convenient construction of various random input generators.

 Some useful functions include:
 - [`random.randrange(stop)`](https://docs.python.org/3.8/library/random.html#random.randrange) - returns a randomly selected element from range `[0, stop)`.